LEARNAcademy/syllabus/rails/params.md

 No route matches [GET] "/greeter"
 ```

 Since our route now requires a param, the page will not work without one.
 Going into the URL we can pass a param.
 However, this time it will look a little different.
 Since we assigned the key `user_name` in the route, we don't have to pass that information into the URL.
-We can simple enter: `http://localhost:3000/greeter/learn` and the page will render correctly!
+We can simply enter: `http://localhost:3000/greeter/learn` and the page will render correctly!

 ### Passing Multiple Params